Berberis: Other uses

 Historically, yellow dye was extracted from the stem, root, and bark.

 The thorns of the barberry shrub have been used to clean ancient gold coins, as they are soft enough that they will not damage the surface but will remove corrosion and debris.

 The acidic young leaves are sometimes chewed for refreshment by parched hikers.

+In culture

+Oregon grape is the state flower of Oregon.